Stanley Spencer: 1920–1927

 Spencer lived in Cookham until April 1920 when he moved to Bourne End to stay with the trade union lawyer Henry Slesser and his wife.
 While there, he worked on a series of paintings for their private oratory.
-In all, during the year he spent at the Slessor's home, Spencer painted some twenty pictures including Christ Carrying the Cross, which is now in the Tate.
+In all, during the year he spent at the Slesser's home, Spencer painted some 20 pictures including Christ Carrying the Cross, which is now in the Tate.
 In 1921 Spencer stayed with Muirhead Bone at Steep in Hampshire where he worked on mural designs for a village hall war memorial scheme which was never completed.
 In 1923 Spencer spent the summer in Poole, Dorset, with Henry Lamb.
 While there he worked on sketch designs for another possible war memorial scheme.
 These designs convinced two early patrons of Spencer's work, Louis and Mary Behrend, to commission a group of paintings as a memorial to Mary's brother, Lieutenant Henry Willoughby Sandham, who had died in the war.
 The Behrends planned to build a chapel in the village of Burghclere in Berkshire to house the paintings.

 In October 1923, Spencer started renting Henry Lamb's studio in Hampstead where he began work on The Resurrection, Cookham.
 In 1925, Spencer married Hilda Carline, a former student at the Slade and the sister of the artists Richard and Sydney Carline.
 The couple first met in 1919 and had originally announced their engagement in 1922 after a Carline family painting trip to Yugoslavia.
 Spencer repeatedly cancelled, or otherwise postponed, their wedding until 1925.
 A daughter, Shirin, was born in November of that year and a second daughter, Unity, in 1930.

 The Resurrection, Cookham

 In February 1927 Spencer held his first one-man exhibition at the Goupil Gallery.
-The centre piece of the exhibition was The Resurrection, Cookham which received rave reviews in the British press.
+The centerpiece of the exhibition was The Resurrection, Cookham which received rave reviews in the British press.
 The Times' art critic described it as "the most important picture painted by any English artist in the present century. ...
 What makes it so astonishing is the combination in it of careful detail with the modern freedom of form.
 It is as if a Pre-Raphaelite had shaken hands with a Cubist."

-The huge painting is set in the grounds of the Holy Trinity Church, Cookham, and shows Spencer's friends and family from Cookham and Hampstead, and others emerging from graves watched by figures of God, Christ and the saints.
-To the left of the church some of the resurrected are climbing over a stile, others are making their way to the river to board a Thames pleasure boat, others are simply inspecting their headstones.
+The huge painting is set in the grounds of the Holy Trinity Church, Cookham, and shows Spencer's friends and family from Cookham and Hampstead, and others, emerging from graves watched by figures of God, Christ and the saints.
+To the left of the church some of the resurrected are climbing over a stile, others are making their way to the river to board a Thames pleasure boat, while others are simply inspecting their headstones.
 Spencer created the picture in the early years of his marriage to Hilda and she appears three times in the picture.
-Overall, the Goupil exhibition was a great success with thirty-nine of the displayed paintings being sold.
+Overall, the Goupil exhibition was a great success with 39 of the displayed paintings being sold.
 The Resurrection, Cookham was purchased by Lord Duveen, who presented it to the Tate.
 After the exhibition Spencer moved to Burghclere to begin work on the Sandham Memorial Chapel for the Behrends.